Kledi Kadiu

-Kledi Kadiu (born 7 April 1974) is an Albanian-born, naturalized Italian dancer, choreographer, dance teacher, and television personality.
+Kledi Kadiu (born 7 April 1974) also known simple as Kledi, is an Albanian-born naturalized Italian dancer, choreographer, dance teacher and television personality.
 He is a regular dancer on the popular talent show Amici di Maria De Filippi (Friends of Maria De Filippi), which is presented by Maria De Filippi on Mediaset's Canale 5.
 He starred in his first film Passa a Due in 2005.
 He is the founder of the Kledi Dance school in Rome.
 In 2008, Kadiu became an Italian citizen.